zilishen/documentation/content/nginx-one/getting-started.md

 weight: 100
 ---

-This guide provides step-by-step instructions on how to activate and start using the F5 NGINX One cloud console.
+This guide provides step-by-step instructions on how to activate and start using the F5 NGINX One Cloud Console.
 NGINX One is a management console for monitoring and managing NGINX data plane instances.

 ## Enable the NGINX One service {#enable-nginx-one}